qiboteam/qibolab/doc/source/tutorials/lab.rst

 In this section we will show how to let Qibolab communicate with your lab's instruments and run an experiment.

-The main required object, in this case, is the :class:`qibolab.platform.Platform`.
+The main required object, in this case, is the :class:`qibolab.Platform`.
 A Platform is defined as a QPU (quantum processing unit with one or more qubits) controlled by one ore more instruments.

 How to define a platform for a self-hosted QPU?
 -----------------------------------------------

-The :class:`qibolab.platform.Platform` object holds all the information required to execute programs, and in particular :class:`qibolab.pulses.PulseSequence` in a real QPU.
+The :class:`qibolab.Platform` object holds all the information required to execute programs, and in particular :class:`qibolab.PulseSequence` in a real QPU.
 It is comprised by different objects that contain information about the native gates and the lab's instrumentation.